Stephan Van Der Heyden

-Stephan van der Heyden (born 3 July 1969) is a Belgian professional football coach and former player, who last worked as the assistant manager of Indian Super League club Kerala Blasters FC.
+Stephan Van Der Heyden (born 3 July 1969) is a Belgian professional football coach and former player, who is the current assistant head coach of EFL Championship club Norwich City.

 Playing career

-A midfielder during his playing career, Stephan Van Der Heyden has played for various clubs including Waasland-Beveren, Club Brugge, Beerschot AC and Royal Cappellen FC in Belgium, Roda JC in Netherlands, South Melbourne FC in Australia and LOSC Lille in France.
+A midfielder during his playing career, Van Der Heyden has played for various clubs including Beveren, Club Brugge, Germinal Beerschot and Royal Cappellen in Belgium, Roda JC in the Netherlands, South Melbourne in Australia and Lille in France.
 He has also made a handful of appearances for the Belgian national teams in the junior and senior levels.
 He was in the Belgium squad for the 1994 FIFA World Cup.

-Managerial career
+Coaching career

 After retiring from professional football in 2003, he returned to the game as a coach in 2010.
-He started his coaching career at Sporting Lokeren before returning to former club Brugge.
-At Brugge, Hyden began as part of their scouting team.
+He started his coaching career at Sporting Lokeren before returning to former club Club Brugge.
+At Brugge, He began as part of their scouting team.
 In June 2013, he was appointed as the club’s assistant coach and continued with them for the next four years.
-In 2017, he signed with Macedonian club FK Vardar Skopje to take on the role of assistant coach once again.
+In 2017, he signed with Macedonian club Vardar Skopje to take on the role of assistant coach once again.
 The following year, he started working with Jordan national team head coach Vital Borkelmans as his assistant.

-On 14 October 2021, it was announced that Lokeren has been appointed as the assistant coach of the Indian Super League club Kerala Blasters ahead of the 2021–22 season.
+On 14 October 2021, it was announced that Van Der Heyden has been appointed as the assistant coach of the Indian Super League club Kerala Blasters ahead of the 2021–22 season.
+Kerala Blasters reached the Play-Offs ànd the ISL Final.
+They only lost after extra time and penalties to Hyderabad fc.
+On 20 October 2023, Van Der Heyden joined Scottish Premiership side Rangers as assistant manager to Philippe Clement.
+Van Der Heyden left Rangers in February 2025 when Clement was sacked.